| Home | > | Tech | > | Transmissions |

 You have three real options:

 1) Send the existing one out for rebuild.
-I fix these at my shop in Virginia (use the "Contact Anton" link at the bottom of the page).
+I fix these at my shop in Virginia (Virginia Motorrad).
 Seems to typically run $1000-$1300 depending on what needs to be done.
 Some dealers will rebuild them,

 some won't.
 Many would rather sell you a factory refurb.

-2) Factory refurb for $2600, maybe $2900 if available.
+2) Factory refurb, over $3000 last time I looked, if available.
 Unfortunately, quality is an unknown and it's quite expensive.
 New transmissions are no longer available from BMW.
 M93 trannies are not available even as refurbs; replacement is not an option.
 M93 owners can use a later transmission but the gearing will be lower unless the final drive is changed also.

 3) Buy a used tranny for $500 or so.
 Cheapest, but you may be buying an imminent problem.
 Not worth doing unless it's an M97 or rebuilt to updated specs.